exakat/exakat/docs/Rules.rst

 #######################

-Arrays written the new PHP 5.4 short syntax.
+Arrays written with the new PHP 5.4 short syntax.

+PHP 5.4 introduced the new short syntax, with square brackets.
+The previous syntax, based on the array() keyword is still available.

 .. code-block:: php